Master of Science in Nursing (MSN)

 MSN-631 Adv Hlth & Physical Assessment (3 credits)

-Students examine and apply advanced health and physical assessment techniques and theories in the collaborative care of culturally diverse individuals, families, and communities with an emphasis on adult-gerontology populations.
-They use differential diagnoses to identify physical and/or psychological illness findings suggesting current and possible pathology given lifestyle practices and health seeking behavior of clients, families, and communities.
-Prior knowledge and experience of basic health and physical assessment techniques are required.
+Students examine and apply advanced health and physical assessment techniques and theories in the collaborative care of culturally diverse individuals, families and communities with an emphasis on adult-geriatric populations.
+They use clinical judgment to identify physical and/or psychological illness, given lifestyle practices and health-seeking behavior of clients, families, and communities.

 Prerequisite(s): N-545, N-556, MSN-605